-JMRI Hardware Guide: RPS SensorsPlease note that JMRI's RPS support is being rapidly improved.
+Hardware Support: NAC Services RPS SensorsPlease note that JMRI's RPS support is being rapidly improved.
 This page refers to most recent JMRI test version.
 If you're using an RPS system, you should update to new test versions as they are announced.

-The RPS System provides absolute location of RPS-equipped rolling stock.
+The RPS System provides an absolute location of RPS-equipped rolling stock.

 By CoordinatesYou can enter a series of coordinates that list the corners of the region to be covered.
 For example, the points defining a square one unit on a side are:

-The "R" means the RPS system, "S" means you're defining a Sensor, and the rest of the name defines the coordinates of the corners of the region to include in the sensor.
-Each corner is specified by its X, Y and Z values, all grouped together with parantheses.
+The "R" means the RPS system, "S" means you're defining a Sensor, and the rest of the name defines the coordinates of the corners of the region to include in the Sensor.
+Each corner is specified by its X, Y and Z values, all grouped together with parentheses.
 The corners should be separated by semicolons; see the example above.

 Once you've defined your Sensor, you can use the Tracking display to see if it's in the right place on your layout.

 Using the Tracking Tool(To be written, for now see the Tracking display help page.)